 Intrauterine Insemination (IUI)

-- Intrauterine insemination is a process where sperm is injected directly into the uterus.
+- Intrauterine insemination is a process in which sperm is injected directly into the uterus.

 - IUI is used to increase the number of sperm getting to the egg.
-This increases the chance of fertilization of the egg.
+This increases the chance of egg fertilization.